jwatts32/Caitlin-Clark---Ball-Hog-/README.md

-This project answers the question, "Is Caitlin Clark truly a ball hog?"-
+This project answers the question, "Is Caitlin Clark truly a ball hog?"